 Hussien worked with the Dekalb County Board of Health and ARC as the Vision 2020 project coordinator.
 Additionally, he has served as a Clarkston Health Collaborative member, on the Board of Directors of Oakhurst Medical Center, and on Senator Gloria Butler's Advisory Board.
 Previously, he worked as a caseworker with World Relief and as a translator of Amharic, Somali, and Oromo.

 Hussein Mohamed was educated in the School of Animal Science in Mogadishu, Somalia, the Atlanta Metropolitan College, and the Leadership Workshop at the University of Georgia.
 [Back to Top]

 Brendan Moriarty serves as the information systems coordinator at the Center for Community Partnerships.
-The CFCP utilizes a wide spectrum of technologies in order to meet the research and operational needs of the office and related programs.
-Technologies include both a linux and Windows environment, GIS, application development & support, service hosting, as well as database programming and application integration.
+The CFCP utilizes a wide spectrum of infrastructure in order to meet the research and operational needs of the office and related programs.

 Brendan Moriarty earned his BS degree in mathematics and computer science from Ohio State University and Kent State University.
 He also completed coursework toward an MS degree in statistics and computer science at Emory University.
 Before joining the CFCP, Brendan served as a lead systems analyst at the Information Technology Division at Emory University.
 In addition, he brings previous management and team building experience.